bobbydwise1/capstone-react-week3/README.md

 * _A captured pieces window component._

-## Future features

 * _Add a moves history list._

+## Future Features

 * _Add new game pieces: prince, camel, elephant, cannon, ship, gryphon._

-* _Add turns, white only moves one piece, then black moves one piece… etc._
+* _Add player turns enforcement._

 * _Add game piece move checking to only allow pieces to move to a “legal” square._

+## Wishlist Features

+* _Add a scripted interface (to set up the next feature.)_

+* _Add a Human player vs 1 AI mode, with the AI making random legal moves._
+  * _Modify the AI mode, with the AI using the Min-Max Algorithm, with one branch look-ahead._
+  * _Modify Min-Max Algorithm with multi-branch look-ahead._
+  * _Modify Min-Max-multi-branch Algorithm to use Alpha-Beta Pruning._

+* _Refactor for responsive UI._

 * _Add a skinning feature to change the look of the game._

-* _Add an ability to drag and drop pieces, using libraries that can work with either a mouse or touchscreen._

 * _Refactor the game state to only use a 1-dimensional array to speed up the game._

 * _Refactor for React Native, to create an Andriod app._

-* _Refactor for responsive UI._

-* _Add a scripted interface (to set up the next feature.)_

-* _Add 1 vs CPU mode, with the AI using a technique called alpha-beta pruning._

 * _Add user login accounts._

 * _Add backend for firebase._

-* _Add chat feature._

 ## Known Bugs